Explore Cozumel’s Downtown & Shopping District — Cozumel, Mexico

 How to Get There From the Cruise Port

-Walking: If you’re docked at Punta Langosta, you’re already in the heart of downtown.
+- Walking: If your ship docks at Punta Langosta, you’re already in the heart of downtown.

 Best Time to Visit

 Late morning and early afternoon offer the best mix of open shops and comfortable temperatures.
-Evenings are lively with music and waterfront dining.
+Evenings are lively with music, open‑air dining, and a festive waterfront atmosphere.

 Tips for Visiting